Routing

 Payment Routing with Fees

-To visualize how fees are actually charged, let’s go through an example: Alice is paying Dina 1M satoshis (0.01 BTC).
+For example, Alice is paying Dina 1M satoshis (0.01 BTC) to visualize how fees are charged.
 The route that is going to be used for this payment is Alice → Bob → Charlie → Dina

-As you can see, Alice adds all fees she’ll pay in the route to the total amount of the payment, and every node in the path discounts the fee it charges and forwards the difference to the next node.
+As you can see, Alice adds all fees she’ll pay in the route to the total payment amount, and every node in the path discounts the fee it charges and forwards the difference to the next node.
 When Dina receives the payment, she propagates back the secret used to generate the secret hash.
-Only when the node receives the secret it can redeem the fees.
+Only when the node receives the secret can it redeem the fees.

-When a payment is routed through a payment channel, it moves the liquidity from the sender’s side to the receiver’s side.
-If lots of payments are routed through the same channel in the same direction, outbound liquidity will be depleted and the node won’t be able to forward any more payments through that channel.
-This is a common issue for routing nodes that is usually solved through circular rebalances.
+When a payment is routed through a payment channel, it moves the liquidity from the sender to the receiver.
+If any payments are routed through the same channel in the same direction, outbound liquidity will be depleted, and the node won’t be able to forward any more payments through that channel.
+This common issue for routing nodes is usually solved through circular rebalances.
 A circular rebalance is a payment that a node makes to itself to push liquidity from one of its channels to another.

 This technique has some drawbacks: fees can be expensive, sometimes the node can’t find a circular path, etc. This is where negative fees come in.
-If nodes were able to set negative fees for inbound payments, they could pay for people to push liquidity back to their side.
+If nodes could set negative fees for inbound payments, they could pay for people to push liquidity back to their side.

 What are the best fees for my routing node?

 Payment routing is a free market.
 Fee prices are constantly changing with supply and demand.
-If you want to stand out from competitors, you can’t expect that the fee prices for today will be optimal for tomorrow as well.
+If you want to stand out from competitors, you can’t expect today’s fee prices will also be optimal for tomorrow.

 Unfortunately, there is no single answer to this question.
 The best values will always depend on market behavior.
 But, if you want to read more about how to build a lightning network node for routing you can start here.